deliveroo/roo_on_rails/README.md

 1. A library that extends Rails (as a set of Railties) and auto-configures common dependencies.
-2. A command that checks whether an application's Github repository and Heroku instanciations are compliant.
+2. A command that checks whether an application's Github repository and project configuration are compliant.

 ... packaged into a gem, to make following our [guidelines](http://deliveroo.engineering/guidelines/services/) easy.